ibmyers2/EGR314_Team309_IBM/docs/Component Selection and Power Budget.md

 ## Major Component Decision Making Process

 The ESP was a very simple decision for the microcontroller, since it had the proper I2C communication, Wifi communication, and more than enough GPIO pins.
 The OLED screen was a choice I made since it was one I was familiar with and would be able to properly display the required information, as well as not requiring very much current.
-The Power supply was selected for its cost-friendly price, as well as being reuseable and having more than enough current to supply the entire circuit.
-Finally, the voltage regulator was selected since it would be easier to solder, as well as meeting all other requirements for a voltage regulator.
+The Power supply was selected for its cost-friendly price, as well as being reusable and having more than enough current to supply the entire circuit.
+Finally, the voltage regulator was selected since it would be easier to solder, as well as meet all other requirements for a voltage regulator.